What is Brand Consistency?

 ❌ No written brand guidelines document

 Roughly 85% of SMEs have some idea of their brand but only 30% have documented guidelines.
 Without a single source of truth, every designer, agency, and team member interprets the brand differently.
-A simple 10-page guidelines document (logo rules, colour hex codes, typefaces, tone of voice examples, do and do not examples) prevents 80% of inconsistency.
+A simple 10-page guidelines document (logo rules, color hex codes, typefaces, tone of voice examples, do and do not examples) prevents 80% of inconsistency.

 ❌ Creating different assets for every channel